aragit/cloudflare-itinerary-generator/README.md

 # AI-Powered Itinerary Generator
 > Cloudflare Worker + D1 SQLite + OpenAI GPT-4o-mini

-A lightweight, serverless API that creates structured travel itineraries **asynchronously** with a single HTTP call.
+> A lightweight, serverless API that creates structured travel itineraries **asynchronously** with a single HTTP call.

+The AI-Powered Itinerary Generator is a serverless micro-service that turns two pieces of user input—destination and trip length—into a rich, structured travel plan in seconds.
+Key experience:
+- Instant feedback: caller receives a unique tracking ID (jobId) immediately.
+- Silent processing: GPT-4o-mini composes day-by-day itineraries in the background.
+- Stateless & durable: results are persisted in Cloudflare D1 (serverless SQLite).
+- Zero infrastructure: scales from 1 to 1 000 000 calls without extra config.

 ---